A Complete Guide to Marriage Visa in USA

 Are domestic partnerships and common law marriages accepted?

 Some spouses might live in a non-formalized domestic partnership.
 They will be unable to apply for a marriage visa.
 However, if the country where they lived together recognizes common law marriage, it is possible to show that the marriage was legally viable in that country.
-The common law marriage would allow the foreign spouse to enter the United States under a marriage visa.
+If that is the case, the common law marriage would allow the foreign spouse to enter the United States under a marriage visa.

 Does the couple need to be married in the United States?

-Marriage in the country where you live is acceptable for the purposes of obtaining a marriage visa USA.
+Marriage in the country where either party is living is acceptable for the purposes of obtaining a marriage visa USA.
 The wedding may vary according to the country’s traditions where it was performed, including tribal weddings and others.

 Are same-sex marriages accepted?